ericrenone/FORGE-Free-energy-Organizational-Rate-of-Generative-Evidence/README.md

 ### 6.3 The Expressive Manifold as the Physical Space

 The Riemannian manifold $\mathcal{E}$ of all possible marks is the physical space in which the FORGE trajectory lives.
-Its parameters $(τ, λ, θ, w, c, \ell)$ — register, scale, orientation, weight, chromatic position, location — are the coordinates.
+Its parameters $(\tau, \lambda, \theta, w, c, \ell)$ — register, scale, orientation, weight, chromatic position, location — are the coordinates.
 The metric $g_\mathcal{E}$ determined by human perceptual sensitivity gives the correct distance between marks.

 The register $\tau$ is the single topologically discontinuous parameter.
 Layer 3 transitions on the FORGE manifold correspond exactly to crossing the topological ridges between adjacent registers in $\mathcal{E}$ — the finite-cost barriers $C(\tau_i \to \tau_{i+1})$ that agents can cross only when the within-register free energy exceeds the crossing cost.